Skip to main content

 70-80% of modern software is open source.
 Using open source means taking on three responsibilities: fulfilling licensing obligations, tracking security vulnerabilities, and ensuring supply chain transparency.

-1. What we do in this chapter
+1. What this chapter covers

-quick start
+Quick start

 git clone https://github.com/trustedoss/trustedoss.github.io.git